 Why it matters

-Comparing job openings to related educational program completion data can provide a rough measure of the supply and demand for labor in specific occupations.
-The three career fields tracked here represent mid-skill manufacturing and freight occupations, which require more than a high school diploma but not necessarily a college degree.
+Comparing job openings to related educational completion data can provide a rough measure of the supply and demand for labor in specific occupations.
+The three career fields tracked here represent middle-skill manufacturing and freight occupations, which require more than a high school diploma but not necessarily a four-year bachelor’s degree.

-Such occupations will become increasingly important for the regional economy as metropolitan Chicago's manufacturing and freight clusters seek to replace retiring baby boomers and compete in a global market.
-Aligning educational programming to workforce needs can help ensure that the region's workers have the knowledge and skills required to sustain and grow the region's industry clusters.
+Such occupations will become increasingly important for the regional economy as metropolitan Chicago’s manufacturing and freight clusters seek to replace retiring baby boomers, adapt to increasingly digitized and connected production technologies, and compete in a global market.
+Aligning educational programming to workforce needs can help ensure that the region’s workers have the knowledge and skills required to sustain and grow the region’s industry clusters.

 Openings and Completions in Cluster Industry Jobs

-Job openings and post-secondary educational program completion data provide insights into the balance between skills sought by regional employers and skills held by the region's workforce.
-This indicator tracks three mid-skill career fields – Mechanic and Repair Technologies, Precision Production, and Transportation and Material Moving – to illustrate imbalances that can vary substantially from year to year.
-Persistent gaps between job openings and program completions can lead to challenges for workers, employers, and training providers—and stymie industry growth.
-The following charts show job openings and educational program completions from 2008-15.
+Job openings and post-secondary educational data provide insights into the balance between skills sought by regional employers and skills held by the region’s workforce.
+The data represent all job openings as employers fill both new positions created as employment grows as well as replacements as current workers change jobs or retire.
+Alternatively, educational program completions data only represent the number of new qualifications conferred annually, and so do not represent the entire labor pool from which employers can select applicants.
+Persistent gaps between job openings and completions can lead to challenges for workers, employers, and training providers—and stymie industry growth.
+The following charts show job openings and educational program completions from 2008-16.